gdg-x/hoverboard/README.md

 cd hoverboard && npm install && bower install
 ```

-This installs the element sets and tools the starter kit requires to build and serve apps.
+This installs the element sets and tools the hoverboard template requires to build and serve apps.

 ## Development workflow